-3.5 Proposed PM&E Costs
+3.1.3 Proposed PM&E Costs

-Douglas PUD's Proposed PM&E Costs include costs associated with implementation of the HCP, Aquatic Settlement Agreement, terrestrial and cultural resources management plans (Wildlife and Botanical, Avian Protection, Recreation and Historic Properties), and Douglas PUD's Land Use Policy.
-For the fiscal years ending 2003 to 2007, the average annual cost of implementing the HCP measures was \$9.6 million.
+Douglas PUD's Proposed PM&E Costs include costs associated with implementation of the Wells HCP, Aquatic Settlement Agreement (ASA), terrestrial and cultural resources management plans (Wildlife and Botanical, Avian Protection, Recreation and Historic Properties), and Douglas PUD's Land Use Policy.
+For the fiscal years ending 2003 to 2007, the average annual cost of implementing the Wells HCP measures was \$9.6 million.

-Future costs of implementing the HCP measures include the repair and refurbishment of major components of the fish ladder and JBS, future adult fish passage and juvenile fish run-timing studies, and the future implementation of fish passage and survival studies.
-Over a new license term of 50 years, continuation of the HCP measures is estimated to cost \$477.5 million (\$9.55 million per year).
-Over a new license term of 30 years, continuation of HCP measures is estimated to cost \$287.5 million (Table 4.0-2 in Exhibit D).
+Future costs of implementing the Wells HCP measures include the repair and refurbishment of major components of the fish ladder and JBS, future adult fish passage and juvenile fish runtiming studies, and the future implementation of fish passage and survival studies.
+Over a new license term of 50 years, continuation of the Wells HCP measures is estimated to cost \$477.5 million (\$9.55 million per year).
+Over a new license term of 30 years, continuation of Wells HCP measures is estimated to cost \$287.5 million (Table 4.0-2 in Exhibit D).

-Since 2004, there have been new developments related to the HCP that will require implementation of additional measures during the term of the new license.
-Hatchery Genetics Management Plans (HGMPs) are currently under development and are expected to require extensive modifications to the Wells and Methow hatcheries.
+Since 2004, there have been new developments related to the Wells HCP that will require implementation of additional measures during the term of the new license.
+In 2010, the NMFS required Douglas PUD and the HCP Coordinating Committee to develop new Hatchery and Genetic Management Plans (HGMP) for Endangered Species Act-listed Upper Columbia River (UCR) spring Chinook and UCR steelhead.
+These new HGMPs are expected to require extensive modifications and upgrades to the Wells and Methow fish hatcheries2.
 The anticipated future construction of the Chief Joseph Hatchery will require additional mitigation for spring and summer/fall Chinook.
-Over a new license term of 50 years, implementation of the new HCP measures is estimated to cost an additional \$72.5 million.
-Over a new license term of 30 years, implementation of the new HCP measures estimated to cost \$46.2 million (Table 4.0-3 in Exhibit D).
+The estimated capital and annual costs of the new Wells HCP measures are contained in Exhibit D, Table 4.0-3.
+Over a new license term of 50 years, implementation of the new Wells HCP measures is estimated to cost an additional \$72.5 million.
+Over a new license term of 30 years, implementation of the new Wells HCP measures is estimated to cost \$46.2 million (Table 4.0-3 in Exhibit D).